The Great Dane Lovers Association of WA

 Great Dane History

-It is not officially known exactly when the Great Dane first graced the earth, however, coins dated back to BC have the image of a dog with great likeness to the Great Dane.
+It is not officially known exactly when the Great Dane first graced the earth, however, coins dated back to BC have the image of a dog with similarity to the Great Dane.
 It is commonly believed that the Great Dane originated in Germany, originally bred for hunting purposes.

 The "Boar Hound" was one of the names used in the past before the breed was commonly referred to as what we know it to be today - The Great Dane.